 Embracing sustainability also powerfully impacts customers.
 In Deloitte’s 2019 Millennial Survey, they’ve found that millennials value more those businesses where success is measured by metrics greater than profits, market share, and stock valuation.

 Factors such as innovation, career progression, social and environmental impact, and making people’s lives easier, on the other hand, were factors with greater weight for millennials.
 At the same time, a survey conducted by Nielsen in 2018 revealed that shoppers in more than 60 countries affirmed that they are willing to pay an extra price towards those companies whose products and services drive positive impact.

 Sustainability, as a consequence, does not just become beneficial for companies to empower social, environmental, and humanitarian progress, but also a wise choice for organizations to heighten financial performance.
 In other words, companies simultaneously pursuing objectives other than profits are ultimately practicing enlightening self-interest.

 Both customers and talent find organizations devoted to sustainable business practices as more compelling and alluring.
 As a result, sustainability drives better profits for organizations.
-Companies that fail to view their vital role in society’s ecosystem will also fail to integrate in it.
-Only by fully and authentically integrating into their communities’ and understanding the bigger picture will companies thrive and prosper.
+Companies that fail to view their vital role in society’s ecosystem will also fail to integrate into it.
+Only by fully and authentically integrating into their communities and understanding the bigger picture will companies thrive and prosper.